Erika Franklin Fowler

 Erika Franklin Fowler is an American political scientist.
-She is an Associate professor of Government at Wesleyan University, having previously served as a Robert Wood Johnson Scholar in Health Policy Research at the University of Michigan School of Public Health.
+She is a Professor of Government at Wesleyan University, having previously served as a Robert Wood Johnson Scholar in Health Policy Research at the University of Michigan School of Public Health.

 Early life and education

 Franklin Fowler was born to two public school teachers.
 She earned her Bachelor of Arts from St. Olaf College and her Master's degree and PhD in political science from the University of Wisconsin–Madison.
 Her thesis was titled Missing messages? elections on local television news and Barry Burden sat on her committee.
 While earning her PhD, one of Franklin Fowler's faculty advisors directed the Wisconsin Advertising Project and, upon his retirement, Franklin Fowler and others took over.
 She also co-authored a study titled Medical News for the Public to Use?
 What's on Local TV News which used a representative sample of the top 50 news markets to conclude that 76% of all stories involved a medical condition.